 CPA Canada is the national organization which supports provincial CPA accounting bodies in Canada.
-In Newfoundland and Labrador, all members of the Association are also members of CPA Canada.

 The Association collects member fees on behalf of CPA Canada.
-For the year ending March 31, 2023 the Association collected \$578,658 (2022 - \$580,389) on behalf of CPA Canada.
+For the year ending March 31, 2023 the Association collected \$587,167 (2023 - \$578,658) on behalf of CPA Canada.

 During 2013, CPA Canada established a Collaboration Accord that defines roles and governance processes which the Association has signed.
 Under the Accord, CPA Canada and the participating provincial CPA bodies undertook a series of projects to implement the CPA profession's strategic initiatives and to collaborate nationally.
 CPA Canada accumulates the related costs and bills the participating provincial bodies.
-The Association's contribution to funding these projects for 2023 amounted to \$34,619 (2022 - \$24,794).
+The Association's contribution to funding these projects for 2024 amounted to \$13,251 (2023 - \$34,619).

-At March 31, 2023 payables and accruals included \$199,982 (2022 - \$203,455) due to CPA Canada for membership fees, costs to be billed back to the provinces under the Accord, and share of Education deficit (note 12).
-The balance owing for membership fees represents fees paid in advance for the 2023-24 membership year.
+At March 31, 2024 payables and accruals included \$196,586 (2023 - \$199,982) due to CPA Canada for membership fees, costs to be billed back to the provinces under the Accord, and its share of Education deficit (note 12).
+The balance owing for membership fees represents fees paid in advance for the 2024-25 membership year.